 We performed a comparison between Amazon SNS and PubSub+ Event Broker based on real PeerSpot user reviews.

-Find out in this report how the two Message Oriented Middleware (MOM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Amazon SNS has SMS notifications as well.
-Most of the other solutions have only email notifications."
+Find out in this report how the two Message Oriented Middleware (MOM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We have found the key feature of this solution to be the simplicity of sending out notifications."

 "The most valuable feature of Amazon SNS is speed.
 It's really fast."